 As could only be expected, in our strategic planning, innovation is a constant, and this project as a whole is a big step, also for the sector

 ULMA Handling Systems is implementing a full automated warehouse and picking system for Laticínio Scala, manufacturer of cheese, curd cheese and butter under the Scala brand.
-The automated warehouse will be delivered in mid-2017 and is being installed in the company's first distribution centre in the city of Sacramento, MG.
+The automated warehouse was delivered in mid-2017 and installed in the company's first distribution centre in the city of Sacramento, MG.

 With extensive know-how in this type of projects and various facilities successfully installed in Europe for companies like Entrepinares (dairy), Oblanca (poultry), Bonduelle (canned and frozen foods), this is ULMA's first project in Brazil for the food industry in a temperature-controlled environment the warehouse temperatures will be between 2°C and 4°C, the picking area between 8°C and 10°C and the dispatch area between 12°C and 14°C.

 “We decided to carry out the construction and automation of the distribution center for two reasons: the need to free up space in the manufacturing area, where the finished products are currently stored, and to increase storage and picking efficiency“, said Darley Ferreira, Process and Project Coordinator and responsible for the project's development at Laticínio Scala, he also stated that the storage is totally conventional, with pallet locking.